Issue Editor: Lawrence Mullen, School of Public Policy and Leadership, The University of Nevada, Las Vegas

 • How consistent or dynamic is the public image that politicians create over the course of their campaigns or rise to power?

-• How much does the visual nature of political campaigns contribute to influencing public opinion and perception?
+• How much does the visual nature of political campaigns contribute to

 • How do the public images that politicians produce on social media compare to those generated by legacy media actors?